The Contractor Lifestyle: Does it Live Up to the Billing?

 Agencies have reputations to uphold, but so do you.
 The more suitable work you turn away, the less prominence they'll put on your profile for future jobs.

 Is anything about contracting painless?

-To stay between those pencil-slim tram lines, you need up-to-date knowledge of the UK tax system.
+To achieve that balance, you need up-to-date knowledge of the UK tax system.
 And, of course, to keep on top of any changes; UK tax law is not a static animal.